sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 * **Objective:** Cut down information overload for healthcare workers by building an intelligent AI assistant using trusted medical manuals.
 * **Core Stack:** Retrieval-Augmented Generation (RAG), Large Language Models (LLMs), Prompt Engineering, Data Preprocessing.
 * **Architecture & Impact:**
-Designed a system that scans dense medical texts to answer clinical questions quickly.
-By using smart text-splitting and indexing, the system ensures the AI finds the exact information needed.
+Designed a model that scans dense medical texts to answer clinical questions quickly.
+By using smart text-splitting and indexing, the model ensures the AI finds the exact information needed.
 Precise prompt engineering keeps the model grounded in the real text, drastically cutting down on fake or inaccurate answers (hallucinations) to help standardize care and improve patient outcomes.

 ---